2023 Most Popular Online Mental & Social Health Services Associate Degree Trade Schools in New York

 The following schools top our list of the Most Popular Online Mental & Social Health Services Associate Degree Colleges.

-Our 2023 rankings named Kingsborough Community College the most popular online school in New York for mental & social health services students working on their associate degree.
-Located in the city of Brooklyn, KCC is a public school with a fairly large student population.
+Our analysis found Kingsborough Community College to be the most popular school for mental & social health services students who want to pursue an online associate degree in New York.
+Located in the large city of Brooklyn, KCC is a public school with a fairly large student population.

 About 81% of the students majoring in mental health services at the school are women while 19% are male.